 Here are 10 things you can do to create an engaging nonprofit email newsletter and avoid getting put in the trash:

-1) Determine Your Objectives
+1) Determine the Objectives of Your Newsletter

 Just like any GOOD campaign, determining the objectives of the newsletter is a great starting point to prioritize the next steps and refer back to your main goals.